 If one of your samples was identified as a Reference under AssayType, you can view a ratio of concentration for unknown versus reference in the Ratio tab.

 Appendix A Experiment Examples

 Appendix B Instrument Maintenance

-Bio-Rad recommends regular maintenance of your equipment, which includes
+Bio-Rad recommends regular maintenance to ensure the most efficient use of your instrument.